ha7ilm/rpitx-app-note/README.md

 # Application note on using rpitx

+## Using a Raspberry Pi as remote software defined radio peripheral from GNU Radio

+(TODO)

 ## Using with csdr to modulate streaming input

 You will need the *dev* branch of *csdr* for doing this.<br />